3778/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!---
 Thank you for contributing, please fill these checks and give more information about the changes you're introducing.
 Many of these questions are optional, but please keep in mind that a better description leads to a better review.
-For questions that don't apply to your changes, just answer `N/A`.
+For questions that don't apply to your changes, just delete it's section.

+Please check if the pull request fulfills these requirements:
+1. The commit messages follow our [guidelines](https://3778.atlassian.net/wiki/spaces/ENG/pages/252543089/How+We+Use+GitHub);
+2. Tests for the changes have been added/performed;
+3. Docs have been added/updated.

-If you need the help of any person or team to apply these changes, please `@` them in the end of the description or mark them as reviewers, if it makes more sense.
+If you need the help of any person or team to apply these changes, please `@` them in the end of the description and mark them as reviewers.

+You should delete this commented instructions from the PR description.
 --->

-### Please check if the pull request fulfills these requirements:

-- [ ] The commit message follows our [guidelines](https://3778.atlassian.net/wiki/spaces/ENG/pages/252543089/How+We+Use+GitHub);
-- [ ] Tests for the changes have been added/performed;
-- [ ] Docs have been added/updated.

 ### What's the purpose of this pull request?